-Join Mark Struthers for an in-depth discussion in this video Extracting MIDI with VariAudio, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Extracting MIDI with VariAudio, part of Learning Cubase Pro 8.

 - Let's look at using a VSTi so that we can use it to remix or replace existing recordings.
 And along the way, we're going to use Vary Audio, perhaps in not the most obvious way, so that we can extract a performance from an audio recording and then save it as a MIDI file, so that that can be used to power our VSTi.
 I'm going to do it with this base line.
 This is the existing audio recording. (base plays) Okay, so that's what we want to copy.